bbnumber2/BlockVoting/README.md

-Gork Coin is a new cryptocurrency, completely unaffiliated with Professor Gorkem
+BlockVoting is a BlockChain based voting platform that uses BlockChains superior security to provide clients with a safe and reliable application to count votes.